ga-wdi-pvd/angular-routing/readme.md

 > Two things:

-1. That module needs to be dependency-injected into the main `grumblr` module:
+1. That module needs to be dependency-injected into the main `app` module:

 ```
 angular
 .module("grumblr", [
   "ui.router",
-  "grumbles"
+  "app.grumbles"
 ])
 ```